CS2040S - Data Structures and Algorithms (Java)

 3. Teaching staffs:

-(Senior) Lecturer: Dr Steven Halim, the key man behind VisuAlgo that will be used very extensively in this course.
+Associate Professor Steven Halim, the key man behind VisuAlgo, a tool that is extensively utilized in this course.

 Rating